yogeshagr/golang/src/gopl.io/gobook.md

 you may get an additional error reporting that the local variable f was never used.

-Thus it is often necenssary to declare f before the conditions so that it is accessible after:
+Thus it is often necessary to declare f before the conditions so that it is accessible after:
 ```
 f, err := os.Open(fname)